Giving the gift of a personal museum experience

 One of the nicest surprises that came from the trial was the degree of confidence that one of the interviewees, who was in his 70s, had in taking on a digital experience in a museum, and how much he loved it.
 The youngest participant was around 5 and with some assistance was able to make a gift for his mother.

-The app is available for one month only so that Blast Theory and the museum have an opportunity to be able to reflect on the practicalities of hosting it.
-They aim to make the work available over a longer period of time but need to check first how people interact with the experience and how it affects the museum resources, such as the ticket desk staff having to answer queries.
+The app has been made available for one month only initially so that Blast Theory and the museum have an opportunity to be able to reflect on the practicalities of hosting it.
+They always aimed to make the work available over a longer period of time but need to check first how people interact with the experience and how it affects the museum resources, such as the ticket desk staff having to answer queries.
 Blast Theory are also looking at deploying Gift in other contexts and museums.

 In setting up the suitability of the space they performed tests of the Wi-Fi and mobile phone coverage around the museum, even in the darkest recesses of the Egyptian collection.
 The experience has also been designed so that it can operate without coverage for large parts to avoid any coverage issues.